oasci/pitt-biosc1540-2025s/content/lectures/07A/index.md

     This page is a work in progress and is subject to change at any moment.

-We'll explore how raw sequencing reads are transformed into meaningful measures of gene activity, navigating the complexities of multi-mapped reads and isoform variations.
-The session will compare various quantification metrics, from traditional RPKM to more recent innovations like TPM, highlighting their strengths and limitations.
-We'll examine cutting-edge tools for transcript-level quantification and discuss the crucial role of normalization in generating comparable expression data across samples.
-Through practical examples, students will learn to interpret gene expression results, bridging the gap between computational output and biological insight.

 ## Learning objectives

 After today, you should have a better understanding of:

-1. Discuss the importance of normalization and quantification in RNA-seq data analysis.
+1. The importance of quantification in RNA-seq data analysis.
-2. Explain the relevance of pseudoalignment instead of read mapping.
+2. The relevance of pseudoalignment instead of read mapping.
-3. Understand the purpose of Salmon's generative model.
+3. Understand the purpose of generative models.
-4. Describe how salmon handles experimental biases in transcriptomics data.
-5. Communicate the principles of inference in Salmon.

 ## Supplementary material